-The Calibration register makes it possible to set the scaling of the Current and Power registers to whatever values are most useful for a given application.
-One strategy may be to set the Calibration register such that the largest possible number is generated in the Current register or Power register at the expected full-scale point; this approach yields the highest resolution.
-The Calibration register can also be selected to provide values in the Current and Power registers that either provide direct decimal equivalents of the values being measured, or yield a round LSB number.
-After these choices have been made, the Calibration register also offers possibilities for end-user system-level calibration, where the value is adjusted slightly to cancel total system error.
-After determining the exact current by using an external ammeter, the value of the Calibration Register can then be adjusted based on the measured current result of the INA220 to cancel the total system error as shown in Equation 6.
+The Calibration Register enables the user to scale the Current Register (04h) and Power Register (03h) to the most useful value for a given application.
+For example, set the Calibration Register such that the largest possible number is generated in the Current Register (04h) or Power Register (03h) at the expected full-scale point.
+This approach yields the highest resolution using the previously calculated minimum Current_LSB in the equation for the Calibration Register.
+The Calibration Register can also be selected to provide values in the Current Register (04h) and Power Register (03h) that either provide direct decimal equivalents of the values being measured, or yield a round LSB value for each corresponding register.
+After these choices have been made, the Calibration Register also offers possibilities for end user system-level calibration.
+After determining the exact current by using an external ammeter, the value of the Calibration Register can then be adjusted based on the measured current result of the INA219 to cancel the total system error as shown in Equation 6.